paulczar/TDD-with-chef-and-strainer/sysadvent/README.md

-Day X - The Lazy SysAdmin's Guide to Test Driven Cookbooks
+Day X - The Lazy SysAdmin's Guide to Test Driven Chef Cookbooks
 =====================================

 This article assumes you have some knowledge of [Chef](http://www.opscode.com/chef/) and the [Berkshelf](http://berkshelf.com/) way of managing cookbooks.
 If you do not, then I highly recommend you watch the [Chefconf talk on 'The Berkshelf Way'](http://www.opscode.com/blog/chefconf-talks/the-berkshelf-way-jamie-winsor/) before reading further.